Reidwids/rustblockchain/dcoin_wasm/src/Readme.md

-# Dcoin Wasm library
+# dCoin Wasm library
-The Dcoin wasm library brings Dcoin to the browser - where we can create wallets & send transactions right from the browser.
+The dCoin wasm library brings dCoin to the browser - where we can create wallets & send transactions right from the browser.

 ## Getting started